-The debate over tip pooling in restaurants heats up.
+The debate over tip pooling heats up.

 The question of whether to force servers to share tips with cooks and dishwashers (a practice known as tip pooling) sent Salem restaurant owner Dino Venti into a mild panic recently.

 “I feel kind of between a rock and a hard place,” says Venti, who owns two Venti’s Cafe locations.
 One has counter service, the other a full wait staff.
 “I don’t know what I’m going to do.
 This creates a minefield for restaurateurs.”

 Venti feels pressured by rising costs, but the labor market is tight.
 He can’t afford to have waitstaff walk out because they won't share tips.

 RELATED COVERAGE: WHY EVERYONE YOU KNOW IS EATING OUT

 As tip pooling law stands today, the front and back of the house can share tips.
 But the decision is entirely up to employees, not managers.
 Under a rule change proposed by the Department of Labor, Venti and other restaurateurs could direct staff to pool tips and decide how to distribute the money.

 The proposed rule could go into effect by the end of the year and is the subject of heated discussion in the hyper-competitive restaurant industry.

 Oregon is one of the few states without a tip credit rule, which allows employers in other states to pay tipped workers as little as $2.13 an hour.
 Restaurant associations here hail the DOL rule as a way to compensate for the lack of a tip credit rule in Oregon.
 They argue the rule change will promote income equality while fending off rising labor costs.